What’s the difference between an in-network and out-of-network provider?

 A primary care provider (PCP) serves as a "home base" for your basic health care.
 They help to coordinate your care, from your annual check-up and other preventive care, to routine care.
 Even if your plan doesn't require one, your primary care provider is an important member of your health care team.

-If you are purchasing your own coverage through an individual and family plan, a primary care provider will be assigned to you.
+If you are purchasing your own coverage through an individual and family plan, use the provider directory to find an in-network PCP.
+If you are purchasing an individual and family plan in Illinois, a primary care provider will be assigned to you.
 You may change your PCP after your planned start date if you would like to.
-Your PCP may be an internal or family medicine doctor, a pediatrician or an OBGYN, who acts as a “team leader.”
+Your PCP may be an internal or family medicine doctor, a pediatrician or an OBGYN, who acts as a "team leader".

 If you are purchasing a health plan through your employer, please review your employer’s plan details to see if you’re required to select a PCP or if choosing a PCP is optional, and to see if there are any network requirements for your plan.